evcc-io/evcc/README.md

     energy: Export # optional reading for total energy values, specify for charge meter
   ```

 - `sma`: SMA Home Manager and SMA Energy Meter.
-Power reading is configured out of the box but can be customizied if necessary.
+Power reading is configured out of the box but can be customized if necessary.
 To obtain energy readings define the desired Obis code (Import Energy: "1:1.8.0", Export Energy: "1:2.8.0"):

   ```yaml
   - name: sma-home-manager